72+ Summer Writing Prompts + Activities

 - Write a letter to your best friend in another country.

-- Write a short description about your dream world.
+- Write a short description of your dream world.

 - Write instructions for making your favourite recipe.